Dear World Religion Students,

 Franciscan priest Richard Rohr explains it this way, “Whenever we’re led out of normalcy into sacred, open space, it’s going to feel like suffering, because it is letting go of what we’re used to.
 This is always painful at some level.
 But part of us has to die if we are ever to grow larger (John 12:24).
 If we’re not willing to let go and die to our small, false self, we won’t enter into any new or sacred space.”

 I hope that this interview provides a close examination of the actual territory of transformation.
 So what does it really mean to grow in the spiritual life?
 The heart of Cynthia’s life-long study, summarized in this short interview excerpt, teaches that we can experience satisfaction in life only when we train our body-mind-heart to open up to Diving Being in our moment-by-moment existence.
 That training is fundamentally an exercise in surrendering, and the biggest part of ourselves that needs to be surrendered is our thoughts.
 To let go of these thoughts is to gradually experience that atman is Brahman, to find one’s “Buddha Nature,” or to “put on the mind of Christ.”
-The only way to escape the ordinary mind of the small self and experience this Larger Self is through intentional spiritual practices.
+The most common way to escape the ordinary mind of the small self and experience this Larger Self is through intentional spiritual practices.
 I look forward to hearing about your own reflections from your laboratory of self-exploration.
 Good luck on the project!

 - “There are 100,000 thoughts standing between you and your partner every day” by Bruce Davis (Huffington Post, May 23, 2013).